matglas/addthis/README.md

 ### Basic settings

-The basic settings panel lets you define *Service URLs* for the AddThis API.
+The Basic settings tab have the following sub-panels:

+- Compact menu: Configure the global behavior and style of the compact menu and some additional settings
+- Excluded services: Sharing services to exclude from all AddThis menus.
+- Analytics & tracking: For click analytics and statistics.
+- Third Party settings: Settings for Twitter

 ### Advanced settings

+There are two panels under the Advanced settings tab.

+The first panel lets you define *Service URLs* for the AddThis API.

-The advanced settings panel lets you add a custom AddThis configuration code and toggle some advanced flags.
+The second panel lets you add a custom AddThis configuration code and toggle some advanced flags.

 ### Adding fields